Tools of the Trade: Best Stethoscopes by Medical Specialty in 2024

 Test of a Quality Stethoscope

-There are certain features that make today's highest recommended stethoscopes the best-in-class.
+There are certain features that make the highest recommended stethoscopes in 2023 the best-in-class.
 Manufacturers like 3M, who design and distribute the line of Littmann stethoscopes, commit themselves to offering versatility and state-of-the-art features in their selection.

 Here are some factors to consider when choosing a stethoscope: